The Big Idea

 Time is precious, so spend that time fixing the most important things — your top sources of lost manufacturing productivity.
-Track your Top Losses.
+Track production losses accurately.
 Pick the biggest actionable loss.
 Fix it.
 Repeat.
+Download the Top Losses PDF.

-One of the fastest ways to improve manufacturing productivity is to relentlessly focus on Top Losses.
+One of the fastest ways to improve manufacturing productivity is to relentlessly focus on minimizing production losses, beginning with your largest sources of loss.
 In other words, focus your attention on the smallest set of improvement actions that will yield big results.

-Top Losses is particularly effective for stabilizing problematic areas of production.
+Using a Top Losses report is particularly effective for stabilizing problematic areas of production.
 It leverages the principles of Agile: short cycles of work, coupled with frequent delivery of results, driving continuous improvement.

-- Pick (select actions based on the Top Losses)
+2. Pick: Select actions based on the Top Losses

 Every manufacturing company tracks what they've made (e.g., pieces, cases, or pallets), but few accurately track what they've lost – productive time.
 To improve manufacturing productivity, the goal of the ‘Track’ phase is to accurately capture all of the losses to perfect production (perfect production is manufacturing only good parts, as fast as possible, with no down time).

-OEE and the Six Big Losses are excellent starting points for tracking loss, and are natural companions to a Top Loss initiative.
+OEE and the Six Big Losses are excellent starting points for tracking production losses, and are natural companions to a Top Losses initiative.
 The key addition for Top Losses is that it is absolutely critical to capture loss reasons (particularly for down time).

 The ‘Pick’ phase is a meeting where the team reviews Top Losses, selects the next loss to be addressed, and agrees on specific improvement actions.
-A good starting point is to select the largest loss where: your team has ideas on actions that they can take, minimal external resources are required, and actions can be taken straightaway.
+A good starting point is to select the largest production loss where: your team has ideas on actions that they can take, minimal external resources are required, and actions can be taken straight away.
 The characteristics of an effective ‘Pick’ meeting are:

-This is the part that teams usually enjoy the most – taking action.
+'Fix' is the part that teams usually enjoy the most – taking action.
 It's important to maintain discipline to stay focused on the agreed loss, and to ensure that actions are completed before the next meeting.
-An excellent framework for monitoring the effectiveness of actions and making mid-course adjustments is Short Interval Control.
+An excellent framework for monitoring the effectiveness of actions and making mid-course adjustments is Short Interval Control (SIC).
 Over time, introduce new tools to the team to increase the team's effectiveness in addressing and mitigating losses.

 It is also important to celebrate success in order to reinforce the desired outcome (improved productivity).
 Reward success with recognition.
 For example, this can be as simple as free lunches for teams that generate notable improvements.